-- Generalized images: Generalizing is a procedure that purges the VM of machine- and user-specific and generalizing an image in Azure compute gallery is as easy as a push of a button because it is a requirement.
+1: Generalized images: Generalizing is a procedure that purges the VM of the machine- and user-specific and generalizing an image in Azure compute gallery is as easy as a push of a button because it is a requirement.

-- Specialized VMs have not undergone a procedure to eliminate machine particular data and accounts.
+2: Specialized VMs have not undergone a procedure to eliminate machine-particular data and accounts.
 Additionally, osProfiles are not attached to virtual machines built from specialized images.
 Therefore, in addition to their advantages, specialized images will also have certain drawbacks.

 Benefits of using Specialized Images

-- VMs and scale sets created from specialized images can be up and running quicker.
-Because they are created from a source that has already been through first boot, VMs created from these images boot faster.
+VMs and scale sets created from specialized images can be up and running more quickly.
+Because they are created from a source that has already been through the first boot, VMs created from these images boot faster.